jaswingumpella/codevision/backend/json-schema.md

 - **`assets`** – pointer to image assets (diagrams, screenshots) so exports can embed them.
 - **`loggerInsights`** – populated by the LoggerScanner.
 Each entry includes `className`, `filePath`, `logLevel`, `lineNumber`, `messageTemplate`, `variables`, and the boolean flags `piiRisk` / `pciRisk`.
 Use this array to power the `/logger-insights` API and CSV/PDF exports.
 - **`piiPciScan`** – the flattened list of sensitive-data findings captured by `PiiPciInspector`, with `filePath`, `lineNumber`, `snippet`, `matchType`, `severity`, and `ignored` (true when suppressed by an ignore rule).
 These rows drive the `/pii-pci` API and security exports.
-- **`callFlows` & `diagrams`** – support diagram generation and sequence visualization. `callFlows` now key off endpoint identifiers (`HTTP_METHOD pathOrOperation`) so each API surface has its own hop list, while every diagram entry captures PlantUML/Mermaid source text, SVG availability/download URL, and metadata (e.g., endpoint details plus the `includeExternal` flag for sequence variants).
+- **`callFlows` & `diagrams`** – support diagram generation and sequence visualization. `callFlows` now key off endpoint identifiers (`HTTP_METHOD pathOrOperation`) so each API surface has its own hop list with method-level labels (`Class.method() -> OtherClass.otherMethod()`), while every diagram entry captures PlantUML/Mermaid source text, SVG availability/download URL, and metadata (e.g., endpoint details plus the `includeExternal` flag for sequence variants).

 Treat the JSON snapshot as the canonical contract between the ingestion pipeline and every consumer.
 The REST endpoints (`/project/{id}/overview`, `/project/{id}/api-endpoints`, `/project/{id}/db-analysis`, etc.) simply return slices of this document for UI convenience.